alexandroskoliousis/polygraphs/README.md

 ```bash
 $ python scripts/gather.py
 ```
-This will load simulation files from the default result location `~/polygraphs-cache/` and export the CSV in the same directory.
+This will load simulation results from the default location of `~/polygraphs-cache/results` and exports the CSV file in the same folder.

 ### Optional Arguments